 Snowshoe in Banff in January

 A great thing to do for families visiting Banff in the winter is snowshoe!
 Just because there is snow on the ground doesn’t mean you can’t leave the well-trodden path.
-You might not be able to walk through the snow on foot, but a quality pair of snowshoes allow you to float across the snow.
+You might not be able to walk through the snow on foot, but a quality pair of snowshoes allows you to float across the snow.

 They’re super easy to get the hang of, and you’ll be moving along in no time.
 Two popular snowshoe hikes are to the Paint Pots or Marble Canyon; just make sure you don’t get yourself in avalanche terrain without proper avalanche safety knowledge.